-Item Present Position Expected Position Demand Impact Population & Demographics 142,555 153,520 by 2036 The City Plan 2035, initial expectations show no significant changes in Demographics, with the general trend being to an older population.
+Item Present Position Expected Position Demand Impact Population & Demographics 142,555 153,520 by 2036 The City Plan 2035, initial expectations show no significant changes in Demographics, with the general trend being to arolder population.
 This will have to be reassessed if and when the Salt Fields Development comes on line as a major project.
 Current demographic modelling predicts a significant increase in the proportion of retirement age from 2016 and 2036.
 This highlights the need for increases in universal access and inclusion with an additional focus on the diversification of Salisbury's population.
 Participation particularly in women's sport is significantly increasing the requirements of Council's sporting facilities and functional requirements.
-The initial additional estimated costs to improve the next group of sporting facilities is included in the additional costs of the paddocks master plan project and the Building Upgrade Program.
-These improvements will provide for an increase in change facilities to ensure appropriate facilities are provided.
+Whilst, the SAMP does not include "NEW" works it does include the upgrade of Changerooms to Modern Equivalent, which often includes reconfiguration and increases in Changeroom requirements, which puts budgetary stress on the Building Renewal Program

-24 City of Salisbury City of Salisbury 25 Council are seeing a clear change in areas such as Para Hills and Salisbury North as the original landowners are aging and moving out, which is meaning that there is now becoming a significantly different suburb demographic.
-Similarly Salisbury's population continues to diversify with the ongoing increase in migrants into the area, which is challenging how to best target services in the area.
+Council is seeing a clear change in areas such as Para Hills and Salisbury North as the original landowners are aging and moving out, which is meaning that there is now becoming a significantly different suburb demographic.
+Similarly, Salisbury's population continues to diversify with the ongoing increase in migrants into the area, which challenges how best to meet specific community services in the area.
 An excellent example of this is playgrounds, that were built in new estates, 20 years ago, were built for the young family, needs upgrading to meet the needs across all ages, for example the inclusion of basketball courts etc. for youth.
-Council has significantly improved the Community Level of service in this area to increase availability of Playspaces but also investing more to diversify the type of equipment.
+Council has significantly improved the Community Level of service in this area to increase availability of Playspaces but also investing more to diversify the type of recreation elements.
+This is a major challenge with District and Regional Facilities to continue to be redeveloped to include Universal access and be suitable to meet a wider range of demographic needs.